Fast Rotational Sparse Coding: Deep Learning Comparison Details and Full Results

+Resulting classification performances are reported in Table~\ref{tab:res_deep}.
+The best result (99.82\% accuracy) is achieved with a pre-trained DenseNet121, finetuned and using data augmentation.
+The top three results are also reported alongside the main results in Table~\ref{tab:tex-results}.

 \begin{IEEEbiography}{Michael McCann} (S'10-M'15) received the B.S.E. in biomedical engineering in 2010 from the University of Michigan and the Ph.D. degree in biomedical engineering from Carnegie Mellon University in 2015.
-He is currently a scientist with the Laboratoire d'imagerie biom\'{e}dicale and Centre d'imagerie biom\'{e}dicale, \'{E}cole polytechnique f\'{e}d\'{e}rale de Lausanne (EPFL), where he works on X-ray CT reconstruction.
-His research interest centers on developing signal processing tools to answer biomedical questions. \end{IEEEbiography}
+From 2015-2019, he worked with Michael Unser's group at the \'{E}cole polytechnique f\'{e}d\'{e}rale de Lausanne (EPFL).
+He is currently a Postdoctoral Research Associate with Saiprasad Ravishankar's group in the Dept. of Computational Mathematics, Science and Engineering at Michigan State University.
+His research interests center on developing algorithms for biomedical image reconstruction using tools from signal processing, optimization, and machine learning. \end{IEEEbiography}

+\begin{IEEEbiography} {Vincent Andrearczyk} Vincent Andrearczyk received a double Masters degree in electronics and signal processing from ENSEEIHT, France and Dublin City University, in 2012 and 2013 respectively.
+He completed his PhD degree on deep learning for texture and dynamic texture analysis at Dublin City University in 2017.
+He is currently a post-doctoral researcher at the University of Applied Sciences and Arts Western Switzerland with a research focus on deep learning for medical image analysis. \end{IEEEbiography}